-Hotspots give you more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.
+Hotspots offer more control than Links and are useful if you want to create a clickable area that’s larger than a single Layer.

-To add a Hotspot , choose Insert > Hotspot (or press H), then click and drag to draw your Hotspot Area.
-After that, click the Artboard you want your Hotspot to link to.
+To add a Hotspot , make sure you have nothing selected on the Canvas, then choose Insert > Interaction or press I) and click-and–drag to draw your Hotspot area.
+After that, click on the Artboard you want your Hotspot to link to.

-Select your Hotspot and then choose the Fix position when scrolling checkbox in the Inspector to fix its position on the canvas even as the rest of your Layers scroll.
+Select your Hotspot, then choose the Fix position when scrolling checkbox in the Prototype tab of the Inspector to fix its position on the Canvas while the rest of your layers scroll.

 If you include a Hotspot as part of a Symbol, you can reuse that same Symbol but individually override its Hotspot’s target.
 You can also override the Hotspot’s target to None if you don’t want it to link to another Artboard.

 Hiding and showing links and Hotspots (pre Version 90)